defold/editor2-issues/README.md

 # Defold Editor 2.0 issues

 This repository exists to track [issues](https://github.com/defold/editor2-issues/issues) for the new [Defold editor](http://www.defold.com/editor-two).
+Please comment any issue that you don't agree with in terms of the labels below.

 ## Labels